 Pastoral Care: Supporting One Another

 As we navigate this time, our Pastoral Care Team is ready to help coordinate support for those in the Trinity community who might be in need of it.
 This includes things like needing groceries or prescriptions to be picked up, or need to talk to someone on the phone.
 Our Team will receive requests through Rev. Tom to determine how best we can respond to them.
 While we are in the process of identifying and reaching out to those in our community whom we feel might be more vulnerable or isolated, we encourage everyone to reach out to friends or others about whom they might be concerned.

-Click Here to Email Rev. Thomas If You Need Support
+Click Here to Email The Rev. Dr. Joanne Sanders If You Need Support

 Click Here To Email Us With An Offer to Volunteer to Help